surfacesyntacticud/guidelines/content/docs/language/mandarin chinese/_index.md

 ### 听说 (tingshuo)
 What is the dependency ?
-- It can't be a comp:svc as the doer is not the same in both verb (I heard (other people) said)
+- It can't be a compound:svc as the doer is not the same in both verb (I heard (other people) said)
 - It can't be a comp:res as SAY is not the result of LISTEN

 It seems to me that it's either a normal comp:obj, or a /m relation.
 As we can insert a noun or a pronoun between both characters, I (KG) think it's a comp:obj